Prafull044/Simon-say-Game/README.md

 🧠 Technologies Used

-HTML5 – for game structure
+HTML – for game structure
-CSS3 – for layout, colors, and animations
+CSS – for layout, colors, and animations
-JavaScript (ES6) – for game logic and interactivity
+JavaScript – for game logic and interactivity

 🎯 How to Play
 Press any key (or click a button) to start the game